xebialabs-community/xlr-jira-extension-plugin/README.md

 ![CheckIssue](images/CheckIssue.png)

 + Check Issue (statuses) - Polls Jira to check the status of a Issue.
-It will complete once the issue is in the correct state
+It will complete once the issue is in the correct status
   * `jiraServer` - Jira server from the Configuration screen in XL Release
   * `username` - Optional username override for the connection to Jira
   * `password` - Optional password override for the connection to Jira